isotopp/isotopp.github.io/content/posts/2022-08-23-mysql-gipk.md

 You should never need this for your own schemas.
 Simply go back to the source and fix that instead.

-But if you happen to run JAMF or other software that you do not control and that insists on PK-less tables, you can now have to autofixed.
+But if you happen to run JAMF or other software that you do not control and that insists on PK-less tables, you can now have it autofixed.

 When you set [sql_generate_invisible_primary_key](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_sql_generate_invisible_primary_key), and try to create a table without a primary key, a `my_row_id bigint unsigned not null auto_increment invisible` primary key is added for you to the table.